FreeAndFair/ColoradoRLA/docs/developer.md

 assessed and reported upon, both within the IDE and during continuous V&V.*

+We measure quality of systems by using a variety of *dynamic* and *static* techniques.

+Dynamic analysis means that we run the system and observe it, measuring various properties of the system and checking to see if those measures are in the range that we expect.
+We say "range" because many measures have a sweet spot---a good value is not too high and not too low.
+Running the system means that we either execute the system in a normal environment (e.g., a Java virtual machine) or we execute a model of the system in a test environment (e.g., an instrumented executable or a debugger).

+Static analysis entails examining a system *without* executing it.
+Static analysis that only examines a system's *syntactic* structure is what we call lightweight static analysis.
+For example, the source code's style and shape is syntactic.
+Static analysis that examines a system's *semantic* structure is what we call heavyweight static analysis.
+For example, theorem proving with extended static checking is heavyweight static analysis.

+Each kind of static analysis results in a *measure* of a *property*.
+Decidable properties are either *true* or *false*, thus a good measure for a property is simply "yes" or "no".
+Other static analyses have more interesting measures, such as grades ("A" through "F") or a number.

+In order to automatically measure the quality of a system, we define the set of properties that we wish to measure and the what the optimal ranges are for the measure of each property.
+We automate this evalution, both in the IDE and in continuous integration.

+Also, we have a tool called the AutoGrader that automatically combines the output of multiple analyses and "grades" the system, and consequently its developers.
+By consistently seeing automated feedback from a set of tuned static analysis tools, developers quickly learn the development practices of a team and a project and also often learn more about rigorous software engineering in general.

 Validation and Verification
 ---------------------------

 *TBD high level discussion here about how the goals and technologies discussed in the V&V document are realized.*

+Determining whether the system you are creating is the system that a client wants is called *validation*.  *Testing* is one means by which to perform validation.
+Mathematically proving that a system performs exactly as specified under an explicitly stated set of assumptions is called *verification*.

+Some of the quality assurance tools and techniques discussed above are a part of validation and verification.

+[Another document](docs/v_and_v.md) focuses on this topic in great detail.

 Deployment
 ----------